rob-sokolowski-git-org/dev-kit/ml-kit/README.md

-# dev-kit
+# ml-kit
-dev-tooling, containerized for "deploying" to your dev setup
+tooling, containerized for "deploying" to your local ml setup